cryptean/bitcoinlib/README.md

 - Call `bitcoind -reindex -txindex -debugnet -printtoconsole` and wait until it's finished reindexing (it might take a while).
 You need to do this just once.

-- Shut down bitcoind and start it again with these arguments: `bitcoind -daemon -debugnet -printtoconsole`.
-Append `-testnet -port 18332` if you want to run it for Testnet.
+- Shut down bitcoind and launch it again with these arguments: `bitcoind -daemon -debugnet -printtoconsole`.
+Append `-testnet` if you want to run it for Testnet.
 Wait until it is fully synchronized.

 - Edit the .config files in the solution to fit your needs
 	- `app.config` for the Console test client
 	- `web.config` for the Web test client

-  Make sure you update the `bitcoin.conf` as well when you alter `RpcUser` and `RpcPassword`
+  Make sure you also update the `bitcoin.conf` when you alter the `RpcUser` and `RpcPassword` parameters.

 - You're good to go.